 Hello, my name is David Roberts.
 I consider myself a developer of solutions.
 Not just code.
-I try to get involved on the operations side almost as much as on the coding side of projects, as well as the database side.
+I try to get involved on the operations side almost as much as on the coding side of projects, as well as the database, networking and server side.
 I see no reason why a developer should not be aware of the overall life cycle of software.

 I have become much more interested in the deployment pipeline of software recently.
 I am becoming much more involved in build servers, release management/deployment and repeatable machine configuration.
 Bringing greater efficiency and easier self management of these components of the deployment pipeline intrigue me.